dyninst/dyninst/docs/dataflowAPI/public/AbslocInterface.h.rst

   .. cpp:function:: AssignmentConverter(bool cache, bool stack)

     Creates a converter that can cache results can use stack analysis.

     When ``cache`` is ``true``, the conversion results are saved for reuse.
     When ``stack`` is ``true``, stack analysis is used to distinguish stack variables at different offsets.
     When ``stack`` is ``false``, the stack is treated as a single memory region.

-  .. cpp:function:: void convert(InstructionAPI::Instruction::Ptr insn, const Address &addr, \
+  .. cpp:function:: void convert(InstructionAPI::Instruction const& insn, const Address &addr, \
                                  ParseAPI::Function *func, ParseAPI::Block *blk, \
                                  std::vector<Assignment::Ptr> &assign)